iShares ESG Aware MSCI USA ETF (NASDAQ:ESGU) Sees Unusually-High Trading Volume

 Institutional Inflows and Outflows

-Several hedge funds have recently bought and sold shares of ESGU.
-Farmers & Merchants Investments Inc. increased its stake in shares of iShares ESG Aware MSCI USA ETF by 837.5% in the fourth quarter.
-Farmers & Merchants Investments Inc. now owns 300 shares of the company’s stock worth $25,000 after buying an additional 268 shares during the last quarter.
-Hollencrest Capital Management bought a new stake in shares of iShares ESG Aware MSCI USA ETF during the fourth quarter valued at about $28,000.
-Rice Partnership LLC bought a new stake in iShares ESG Aware MSCI USA ETF in the fourth quarter worth about $29,000.
+Hedge funds have recently bought and sold shares of the business.
+Farmers & Merchants Investments Inc. boosted its holdings in shares of iShares ESG Aware MSCI USA ETF by 837.5% during the fourth quarter.
+Farmers & Merchants Investments Inc. now owns 300 shares of the company’s stock valued at $25,000 after acquiring an additional 268 shares during the period.
+Hollencrest Capital Management acquired a new stake in iShares ESG Aware MSCI USA ETF during the 4th quarter worth about $28,000.
+Rice Partnership LLC acquired a new stake in iShares ESG Aware MSCI USA ETF during the 4th quarter worth about $29,000.
 Family Asset Management LLC acquired a new stake in iShares ESG Aware MSCI USA ETF during the 4th quarter worth about $32,000.
 Finally, Fiduciary Alliance LLC acquired a new stake in iShares ESG Aware MSCI USA ETF during the 4th quarter worth about $34,000.

 iShares ESG Aware MSCI USA ETF Company Profile